In the studio

 With the Costello demos under his belt, McCartney set about assembling musicians and production staff for the new album.
 With his core band of guitarist Hamish Stuart and drummer Chris Whitten, the intention was to make a record that could be toured easily.

-I really wanted an album I could go out on tour with, and album people could relate to.
-I just didn't want some crummy album dogging the tour.
+I really wanted an album I could go out on tour with, an album people could relate to.
+I just didn’t want some crummy album dogging the tour.

 Work began in December 1987, when he invited producers Trevor Horn and Steve Lipson to record a song, with the proviso that they do it in a mere two days.
 The duo were used to spending up to three painstaking months on a single song.

 ‘Rough Ride’, an unfinished song fragment based on a 12-bar blues structure, was chosen by Horn.
 True to their promise, the track was recorded and mixed by the end of the second day.
 Horn and Lipson later remixed the song in their conventional style, although this was eventually discarded in favour of the original version.

 The trio then recorded a version ‘My Brave Face’, again in two days, followed by ‘How Many People’ and ‘Ou Est Le Soleil’.
 The latter song was a bonus track on the original CD and cassette editions, and later the b-side of the ‘Figure Of Eight’ single.

 In January and February 1988 McCartney and Costello again united, co-producing at least five songs: ‘My Brave Face’, ‘You Want Her Too’, ‘Don’t Be Careless Love’, ‘That Day Is Done’, and ‘The Lovers That Never Were’.
 The latter song was later re-recorded for McCartney’s 1993 album Off The Ground.